A fictional travelogue; four minutes to read.

 Stepping into a movie house is like going on a vacation—or maybe it’s the other way around.
 Movies and travel are entertainments where I pay to be deceived, to be transported to new and different worlds.

-Movies and travel show me what others do, how they live, when they laugh and when they cry.
-I can daydream about living another life, being another person.
-Whenever that happens, that’s when it hits me that I am so lucky that I get to be your dad.
+When that happens, that’s when it hits me, hits me hard, that I am so lucky that I get to be your dad.
+You are my movie stars.